synman/Ender-3-S1-Pro-Firmware/README.md

 Additionally, the following `Capabilities` and configuration items have been enabled / changed:

-- Z Axis Microstepping set to .01 increments (still buggy)
+- Z Axis Microstepping set to .01 increments
 - Extruder minimum temperature lowered to 170C
 - Probing Margin reduced to 5mm
 - Fast / Slow / Slow probing strategy